JTSDK/jtsdk64-tools/docs/setup/prerequisite.md

 ## Qt Account Registration

-To create and validate service account, perform the following:
+To create and validate a service account, perform the following:

 - [Register][] for an account
 - Use a valid emial address during registration